confluentinc/ksql/docs-md/operate-and-deploy/installation/installing.md

 which is a YAML file, to configure your ksqlDB application's services.
 The stack file is frequently named `docker-compose.yml`.

-To start your ksqlDB application, you use the [docker-compose CLI](https://docs.docker.com/compose/) to run the stack for your application.
-Run `docker-compose up` to start your application and `docker-compose down` to stop it.
+To start the ksqlDB application, use the [docker-compose CLI](https://docs.docker.com/compose/) to run the stack for the application.
+Run `docker-compose up` to start the application and `docker-compose down` to stop it.

 !!! note
-    If your stack file is compatible with version 3 or higher, you can use the `docker stack deploy` command:
+    If the stack file is compatible with version 3 or higher, you can use the `docker stack deploy` command:
     `docker stack deploy -c docker-compose.yml your-ksqldb-app`.
     For more information, see